Munich, GER

 Graduate student

-Göktuğ holds bachelor’s and master’s degrees in electrical engineering and information technology from ETH Zurich.
-In his master’s thesis, which he conducted at the laboratory of Grégoire Courtine at EPFL, he investigated the neural mechanisms of internal capsule stroke recovery in non-human primates.
+Göktuğ holds Bachelor’s and Master’s degrees in electrical engineering and information technology from ETH Zurich.
+In his Master’s thesis in the laboratory of Grégoire Courtine at EPFL, he investigated the neural mechanisms of internal capsule stroke recovery in non-human primates.
 Before joing the lab, Göktuğ spent one semester at the African Institute for Mathematical Sciences (AIMS) in Cameroon as a teaching and research assistant and co-lectured courses in machine learning.

 Papers